DS 101 — INTRODUCTION TO TEXTILE DESIGN

 1-3 credits.

-This course is intended as forum for Design Studies graduate students to discuss issues in contemporary art and design.
+A forum to discuss issues in contemporary art and design.

 DS/F&W ECOL/URB R PL 955 — PRACTICAL RESEARCH DESIGN AND METHODS OF EMPIRICAL INQUIRY